kosshi-net/matrix-bot/README.md

 local files first to avoid bombarding matrix servers when db inevitably needs to be rebuilt.

-First you must import room history with `room-importer` to a folder `./history/<room>/*.json`.
+First you must import room history with `extra/room-importer` to a folder `./history/<room>/*.json`.
 Room name does not matter.
 Preferably do this using an account that has access to the beginning of room history, eg the room's creator.